ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * The **Terraform Apply** stage failed, click on the failed console output icon and scroll down to view the error message.

-* To fix the `Scripts not permitted to use method`, go to the Jenkins Dashboard, click on `Manage Jenkins`, scfoll down to the `Security Tab` and click on `In-Process Script Approval`.
+* To fix the `Scripts not permitted to use method`, go to the Jenkins Dashboard, click on `Manage Jenkins`, scroll down to the `Security Tab` and click on `In-Process Script Approval`.

-* Click on `Approve` and
+* Click on `Approve`.

 * Go back to your `terraform-cicd` multibranch pipeline and initiate another build.

 * The build failed again, check on the console output icon to view the error message.

+* To fix the `Scipts not permitted to use method hudson.model` error, go to the Jenkins Dashboard, click on `Manage Jenkins`, scroll down to the `Security Tab` and click on `In-Process Script Approval`.

+* Click on `Approve`.

+* Go back to your `terraform-cicd` multibranch pipeline, initiate another build and move your cursor to the `Terraform Apply `stage and click on `Yes` to apply changes.

 * The `terraform-cicd` pipeline and main branch scanned.